 Soils Get a Number Grade

-It is capable of holding much water which is an asset during dry seasons as roots get supply of moisture for a long time.
+It is capable of holding much water which is an asset during dry seasons as roots get the supply of moisture for a long time.
 However, this is harmful during wet years.
 If one does not cultivate such soil after each rain, a baked crust forms on top.
 When worked while too wet, hard brick-like lumps form

 This is important, for not only can a gardener start garden activities sooner but the helpful bacteria commence work sooner and plant food is made available earlier.

 The combination of clay soil and sandy soil makes loamy soils.
 If clay is predominant, it is known as a clay loam.
 If there is more sand particles than clay, it is known as sandy loam top soil.
 The most desirable soil contains approximately equal amounts.

 “Good garden loam soil” must be porous enough to provide good drainage and permit air to enter, yet be spongy enough to retain an ample supply of moisture.